RedHatGov/username-distribution/README.md

 ## Quick Start
 Simply process my template to use an ephemeral instance, passing `--param` to override any of the configuration options below.
 ```
+# Create a project for the username-distribution app to live
+oc new-project username-distribution

+# Process the template
 oc process --param LAB_USER_PREFIX=user -f https://raw.githubusercontent.com/andykrohg/username-distribution/master/openshift/app-ephemeral.json | oc apply -f -
 ```